sekyunoh/lingo-recording/Pods/XCGLogger/README.md

 - Add more examples of some advanced use cases
 - Add additional log destination types
 - Add Objective-C support
+- Add Swift Package Manager support
-- Add log file rotation options
+- Add Linux support

 ##More